PureStorage-OpenConnect/Jenkins-Docker-Volume-Ci-Pipeline/README.md

 ## Storage

-1. At the time of writing the Linux node will require iSCSI connectivity to the FlashArray
+At the time of writing the Linux node requires iSCSI connectivity to the FlashArray